interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 The left image shows how epochs are stored.
 The right image shows an example of a route update request, how "from" and "to" epoch index are given, and how epochs are extracted from the logs.

-If the routing table ID that an epoch is based on is changed, the epoch MUST be reset to `0`, so that the counter node can track all the updates from the node.
+If the routing table ID that an epoch is based on is changed, the epoch MUST be reset to `0`, so that the counterpart node can track all the updates from the node.

 ### Link Relations and Routing
 There are two types of link relations: